Wixel/CodeIgniter-AssetLoader/README.md

 #  TODO

+- Ability to specify default assets to always load before all others
+- Smarter cache management
 - Wildcard lazy-loader
 - Ability to specify link and script tag attributes like defer & async
 - Split css and js loader methods to allow loading scripts near the end of the body tag